Amy McCormick has turned her work placement into her work place after completing her BA Hons Law degree at the University of Stirling.

 Amy receives her degree at the second of three Stirling summer ceremonies, collectively recognising more than 1000 graduates.

-The School of Arts & Humanities offers degree programmes in subjects as diverse as Digital Media and Heritage and Conservation.
+The Faculty of Arts and Humanities offers degree programmes in subjects as diverse as Digital Media and Heritage and Conservation.